-The GamesLab at UPB
+The GamesLab at Paderborn University

-Contact us via our email: gameslab@uni-paderborn.de
+Contact us via our e-mail: gameslab@uni-paderborn.de | Visit us in room N5.216

 Computer and Video Game Development in the GamesLab

-In the winter semester, students work in teams, so-called “departments”.
-The departments specialise in 2D Arts, 3D Arts, Audio, Coding, and Game Design.
-In weekly workshops, the students learn all the basic knowledge of the area, the software used, and teamwork.
+The departments specialise in 2D Arts, 3D Arts, Audio, Coding and Game Design.
+In weekly workshops, you will learn all the basics of the department, the software used and teamwork.
 At the end, there is a game jam in which the departments come together and put their skills to the test.
-A functioning small video game is created within a short period of time.
+This involves creating a small, functioning video game within a short space of time.

 The Orga-Team and the GamesLab premises